-Convenience stores are responsible for an estimated 80 percent of all fuel purchased in the U.S., and with fuel accounting for 38 percent of c-stores’ profits, store owners are always on the lookout for ways to convert these fuel-only purchases into food and beverage purchases.
-We passed along five popular convenience retailer questions on to our Chief Creative Officer, Steven Cohen, and here’s what he had to say.
+November 15, 2021 by Steven Cohen – Convenience stores are responsible for an estimated 80 percent of all fuel purchased in the U.S., and with fuel accounting for 38 percent of c-stores’ profits, store owners are always on the lookout for ways to convert these fuel-only purchases into food and beverage purchases.
+We passed along five popular convenience retailer questions to our Chief Creative Officer, Steven Cohen, and here’s what he had to say.

 The pump is where your captive audience resides – here’s where you want to offer up the perfect combination of informative and educational signage.
 Your signs increase awareness of both your brand and your latest promotions.
 Choreograph your story through various sign types.
 You can create even more impact using motion, video and/or crash hoops.

 This is the most challenging dilemma for all marketing gurus in this industry … Use the pump area for rewards messages, tell and/or tease your story here.
-Why not use video to whet your shoppers’ appetite.
-Cater to your customers’ cravings with food photography positioned on store windows or placed near the pump and highlight daily or timely offers.
+Why not use video to whet your shoppers’ appetite?
+Cater to their cravings with food photography positioned on store windows or placed near the pump and highlight daily or timely offers.

 Keep it simple!
 Convenience store retailers often mix too many messages.
-Deciding whatyou want to stand for is key.
-Even though the pump area is the place to elaborate and share your story, it’s important to pick your poison and devote this space to one big idea.
+Deciding what you want to stand for is key.
+Even though the pump area is the place to elaborate and share your story, it’s important to make a statement and devote this space to one big idea.
 You can talk pricing, but back it up with details where it makes sense – at the pump.

 GSP’s Chief Creative Officer, Steven Cohen helps c-stores, grocery, fashion and specialty stores create branding, retail environments, marketing strategies and signage that drives results.
 Have a question for Steven?
 We invite you to continue the conversation – reach out to us today.